top of page

 What We Do

-In 2024, LABR transported and cared for 126 injured, ill, or orphaned bats from six different counties, representing 11 species—and we expect that number to rise significantly in 2025.
+In 2025, LABR transported and cared for 104 injured, ill, or orphaned bats from six different counties, representing 15 species—and we expect that number to rise in 2026.

 As climate change, habitat loss, and emerging diseases like White-Nose Syndrome and Wing Wasting Disease continue to threaten microbat populations, more compromised bats are being found by the public each year.
 During peak summer months, we receive up to 10 calls a day about distressed bats.
 Responding to these cases requires the help of trained volunteers—sometimes exclusively those who are Rabies-vaccinated—who often drive long distances at their own expense to rescue or release a single animal.
 Each bat requires hours of daily, specialized care, and we work closely with veterinarians to provide the highest quality medical support.
 LABR fills a critical gap in Southern California’s wildlife response network, offering both expert care and a compassionate safety net.